vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     You will see a notification when deployment is complete.

+    > **WARNING**: Policy settings could cause the deployment to fail during the final "createDevice" operation.
+If this occurs, you will find instructions below that help you to create the device manually and record the information that is required later in this lab.

-1. Once the deployment has completed, in the left navigation area, to review any output values from the template,  click **Outputs**.
+1. Once the deployment has completed, in the left navigation area, to review the output values generated during the deployment, click **Outputs**.

-    > **NOTE**: If the deployment failed during the createDevice operation, the **Outputs** pane will be blank.
-You will finds steps listed below to create the devices manually.

 1. In your text editor, create a record of the following Outputs for use later:

-    * connectionString
     * deviceConnectionString
-    * devicePrimaryKey

-    > **IMPORTANT**: If the deployment failed, complete the following steps to create an IoT device and a record of the IoT hub and device connections strings.
+    > **IMPORTANT**: If the deployment failed during the createDevice operation, the Outputs pane may be empty.
+Complete the following steps to create an IoT device and a record of the information listed above.

     1. On the Azure portal menu, click **Dashboard**.